darrenldl/docfd/README.md

 depending on where the desktop file can be first found in the list of directories specified by `$XDG_DATA_DIRS`.

-Docfd opens the file at first page of the search result and starts a text search of the most unique word of the matched phrase within the same page for the following viewers:
+Docfd opens the file to the first page of the search result and starts a text search of the most unique word of the matched phrase within the same page for the following viewers: